prisma/prisma/docs/core/connectors/postgresql.md

 - `sslidentity=<PATH>`: Path to the PKCS12 certificate database created from client cert and key.
 - `sslpassword=<PASSWORD>`: The PKCS12 password.
 - `sslaccept=(strict|accept_invalid_certs)`:
-  - `strict`: Any missing value in the certificate will lead to an error.
+  - `strict` (default): Any missing value in the certificate will lead to an error.
 For Google Cloud, especially if the database doesn't have a domain name, the certificate might miss the domain/IP address, causing an error when connecting.
   - `accept_invalid_certs`: Bypass this check.
 Be aware of the security consequences of this setting.